-Shareholder disputes are common in businesses and in some cases, shareholders become embroiled in more serious and protracted disputes, which not only affect them personally, but can also have a detrimental effect on the business.
+Shareholder disputes are common in businesses and in some cases, shareholders can become embroiled in serious and protracted disputes, which not only affect them personally, but can also have a detrimental effect on the business.
 These can include disagreements over control and management of the business, the distribution of business monies, or breaches of shareholder agreements.

 If you find yourself in a position where you have been excluded from the day-to-day management of the business, or you’re not receiving the dividends or profit that you are entitled to, or you feel that your fellow shareholders are operating against your interests, then you are entitled to redress under the Companies Act 2006.